Gbemisola23/Cloutsmith/README.md

 ## Testing

-* I've tested that this page doesn't work fully well in Firefox (mobile and desktop versions).
+* I've tested that this page works well in desktop verion.
+* The iste doesn't work fully well in desktop version.
 * I've confirmed that this project is not completely responsive on all screen sizes using dev tools.
 * I confirmed by testing with users that the text of all sections is readable and easy to understand.
 ![responsiveness](images/performance.png)